I have been through tumultuous, frightening, troublesome times in my life -albeit nothing compared to the difficulties faced by my parents.

 After listening to Shri.Sudhakar Sharma, my view of "difficulties" has changed.

 My dad's physical (health) sufferings took on a new dimension.
-All the testing times he faced, though troublesome and painful, took him closer to the final balance sheet.
+All the testing times he faced, though troublesome and painful, took him closer to the final tally of balance sheet.

 Now, I am able to face the travails and tribulations in my own life with more courage and satisfaction.
 There's a sense of fulfilment and contentment.